Redeem Now Ends in:

 Summary

-• Notes that are next to each other on the Circle of Fifths are melodic.
+• Notes adjacent on the Circle of Fifths are harmonically related.